weaviate/weaviate-io/developers/weaviate/config-refs/schema.md

 [Replication](../configuration/replication.md) configurations can be set using the schema, through the `replicationConfig` parameter.

-The `factor` parameter sets how many copies of this class will be stored.
+The `factor` parameter sets the number of copies of to be stored for objects in this class.

 ```json
 {